Choosing Medicare Supplement Insurance (Medigap)

 Compare Medigap Policies

-**Plans K & L show how much they'll pay for approved services before you meet your out-of-pocket yearly limit and Part B deductible.
+**Plans K & L show how much they'll pay for approved services before you meet your out-of-pocket yearly limit and your Part B deductible ($283 in 2026).
 After you meet them, the plan will pay 100% of your costs for approved services.

-***Plan N pays 100% of the costs of Part B services, except for copayments for some office visits and some emergency room visits.
+***Plan N pays 100% of the costs of Part B services, except for copays for some office visits and some emergency room visits.

 Reasons to Consider Keeping Original Medicare and Adding a Medigap Policy